-Figure 5 presents graphical evidence of the key result: the impacts of the star rating website are largely driven by low income LSOAs.
-Panel a shows clear evidence of a discontinuity in enrollment changes for low income LSOAs, defined as those below the median according to our income measure.
-In contrast, there is no evidence of an effect in Panel b which shows above median LSOAs.
-The regression results in panel b of Table 2 confirm this results.
-For individuals in neighborhoods with below median income, the effect of crossing the star ratings threshold on enrollment change is 0.19 and is significant at the 1 percent level.
-For the individuals in neighborhoods with above median income, the effect is not statistically significant.
-Furthermore, neither result is statistically significant in the period without star
+Figure 5 presents graphical evidence of the key result: the impacts of the star rating website are largely driven by patients in low-income LSOAs.
+Panel a shows clear evidence of a discontinuity in enrollment changes for low-income LSOAs, defined as those below the median according to our income measure.
+In contrast, there is no evidence of an effect in Panel b which shows LSOAs with above median income.
+The regression results in panel b of

-&lt;sup>15Our basic measure of income is LSOA level Income Deprivation, which measures the fraction of very low income individuals in an LSOA.
+&lt;sup>17Our basic measure of income is LSOA level Income Deprivation, which measures the fraction of very lowincome individuals in an LSOA.

-Figure 5 Effect of Star Rating Threshold on GP Enrollment by Income ratings, providing further evidence for the validity of our strategy.
+Figure 5 Effect of Star Rating Threshold on GP Enrollment by Income